Do Cats Like to Watch TV? (what do they enjoy?)

 They were also called “flicks”, because if the pictures were not moving fast enough, our eyes detected flickering.
 Digital technology pretty much eliminated this phenomenon as far as perception by the human eye is concerned.

-I found some discussion on the internet about the idea that cats may see flicker when watching TV, because their eyes may not be efficient at processing the aforementioned refresh rate or frames per second technology currently inherent in digital television sets.
+I found some discussion on the internet about the idea that cats may see flicker when watching TV, because their eyes may not be efficient at processing the refresh rate or frames per second technology currently inherent in digital television sets.

 However, I could find no scientific discussion of this technology as it relates specifically to cats, so I am just going to rely on my own personal experience.
 When I have witnessed cats watching TV, they seemed to me to be doing so in a way that did not indicate that they were having any difficulty seeing and interpreting what was on the screen.